 I had arrived there that morning prepared for God to use me to comfort someone in need and that person in need turned out to be me.
 He provided exactly what I needed at the exact time I needed it.
 He is our on-time God!

 From there, I had a consultation with the radiologist about my area of concern and the need for a biopsy.
-I went upstairs to see my doctor and surgery was scheduled for the next week, Tuesday the 28th.
+I went upstairs to see my doctor and surgery was scheduled for the next week, Tuesday, May 28th.

 In between that time and my surgery, I had many people praying for me.
 Everyone had encouraging and positive words for me.